SL Green Realty Corp. (SLG) Stock: A Closer Look at the Analyst Ratings

 SLG) stock’s latest price update

 SL Green Realty Corp.
-(NYSE: SLG)’s stock price has decreased by -3.32 compared to its previous closing price of 22.27.
-However, the company has seen a -5.24% decrease in its stock price over the last five trading sessions.
+(NYSE: SLG)’s stock price has decreased by -0.86 compared to its previous closing price of 23.13.
+However, the company has seen a 2.96% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 09/20/22 that Chinese Firms Flee U.S. Commercial Real-Estate Market After Big Property Bets Sour

 SLG’s Market Performance

 SL Green Realty Corp.
-(SLG) has experienced a -5.24% fall in stock performance for the past week, with a -6.43% drop in the past month, and a -39.66% drop in the past quarter.
-The volatility ratio for the week is 5.23%, and the volatility levels for the past 30 days are at 5.63% for SLG.
-The simple moving average for the past 20 days is -3.45% for SLG’s stock, with a -39.17% simple moving average for the past 200 days.
+(SLG) has experienced a 2.96% rise in stock performance for the past week, with a 3.15% rise in the past month, and a -32.89% drop in the past quarter.
+The volatility ratio for the week is 4.62%, and the volatility levels for the past 30 days are at 5.51% for SLG.
+The simple moving average for the past 20 days is 3.57% for SLG’s stock, with a -34.20% simple moving average for the past 200 days.

-Volatility was left at 5.63%, however, over the last 30 days, the volatility rate increased by 5.23%, as shares sank -7.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -22.08% lower at present.
+Volatility was left at 5.51%, however, over the last 30 days, the volatility rate increased by 4.62%, as shares surge +6.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.07% lower at present.

-During the last 5 trading sessions, SLG fell by -5.24%, which changed the moving average for the period of 200-days by -54.51% in comparison to the 20-day moving average, which settled at $22.21.
-In addition, SL Green Realty Corp. saw -36.15% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SLG rose by +2.60%, which changed the moving average for the period of 200-days by -54.46% in comparison to the 20-day moving average, which settled at $22.21.
+In addition, SL Green Realty Corp. saw -32.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading